 The honking, the noise, the huge crowds of people, the hustle and bustle and the coastline nearby – it was amazing to see.

-Being such a huge city there are tons of places to explore like:
+Since Colombo is such a huge city there are tons of places to explore.
+Check out:

 - The Galle Face Green